hjh5112/hello_world/README.md

 Hi there!

-This is going to be for reviewing my homework.
+This is for reviewing my homework.
 Tada~